fhellwig/pkglogger/README.md

 ##Log Files

-The log file is created in the current working directory's `logs` subdirectory.
+The log file is created in the application's `var/log` directory.
 The log filename is the application's name followed by the ISO date according to the current UTC time.
 For example:

-    server.2014-12-26.log
+    var/log/server.2014-12-26.log

 At most five log files are maintained.
 Log files older than five days are automatically removed.
-This is accomplished by reading the files in the `logs` subdirectory, sorting them, and removing all but the last five log files.
+The files in the `var/log` subdirectory are read, sorted, and then all but the last five log files are removed.

 The format of each log entry is

     {timestamp} {level} [{pid}] {module}: {message}

 where the `module` is the package name of the module specified in the call to the `pkglogger()` function along with the relative path of the module.